 Most of us have to use computers on a daily basis.
 Some of us understand more of these machines, some of us less.
 The less we understand, the easier targets we are for different kinds of attacks that could reveal important personal information.
 A few simple steps and habits can help making you more secure, even if you don’t know a lot about computers.

 Every now and then – probably pretty often – you will be asked to update something.
 Your operating system (such as Windows), your antivirus software, Java or whatever it is.
 You might be tempted to wait or ignore it, since you don’t see the point and everything is working fine as it is.
 Don’t.
-The most important part keeping your software up to date isn’t to get nifty new features you won’t be using anyway.
+The most important point in keeping your software up to date isn’t to get nifty new features you won’t be using anyway.
 It’s security.
 The older your software is, the more time people have had to find security flaws and the more likely it is that there’s some sort of vulnerability someone is actively trying to exploit.

 In fact, if you’ve got the choice, always make sure that your software updates automatically.
 You probably don’t know enough to decide whether an update is necessary from a security perspective anyway (I sure don’t), so since you’ve already decided to trust the developers and installed the program on your computer, it will probably serve you better to keep trusting they know when they’ve found something that needed to be fixed.